alexandrezlima/documentations/docs/advancedphotomode.md

 # Advanced Photo Mode

 ## Introduction
 A photo mode in a game is a feature that allows players to capture and customize screenshots of their gameplay experiences.
-By enabling players to pause the game and manipulate the camera angle, depth of field, filters, and other settings, photo mode offers an opportunity for players to share and celebrate their favorite moments in a game with their friends, family, and online communities.
+By allowing players to pause the game and manipulate the camera angle, depth of field, filters, and other settings, photo mode offers an opportunity for players to share and celebrate their favorite moments in a game with their friends, family, and online communities.

 Implementing a photo mode in a game can provide several benefits for developers.
 First and foremost, it can increase player engagement and satisfaction, as it encourages players to spend more time exploring and appreciating the game world.
 Moreover, photo mode can serve as a powerful marketing tool, as players are likely to share their stunning in-game shots on social media platforms, generating buzz and interest in the game.